-Our philosophy has always been, “Take action, things will never be perfect.
-You’ll never be fully ready for something – just start doing, and iterate as you go.”
+Our philosophy has always been, “Take action!
+You’ll never be fully ready – so just start doing and iterate as you go.”

 With that in mind, and after some trial and error along the way, here’s how I connected the hierarchy of needs to the goals of building a highly effective SDR Team.